carlblomqvist/zsh-patina/README.md

 ### Styles

-A style is a struct with a foreground color and an optional background color.
+A style is a struct with a foreground color and a background color (both are optional).
 In addition, you can specify if text should be shown in bold or underlined.

 For example: